PrestaShop/prestashop-specs/back-office/wishlist.md

 ![wishlist screen 16](https://github.com/PrestaShop/prestashop-specs/blob/master/img/wishlist-screen-16.png)

-When a user changes the name of the list and clicks on Rename, the pop-up window disappears and an information message is displayed in their favourites list indicating that the name change has been taken into account (the growl message).
+When a user changes the name of the list and clicks on Rename, the pop-up window disappears and an information message is displayed in their favorites list indicating that the name change has been taken into account (the growl message).

 To delete a list, simply click on the recycle bin icon, a validation pop-up appears, once the action is confirmed, the list is deleted